maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 ### Calin

->[!Question]- Write a shell script that reads numbers until 0 and computes the sum, average of the numbers and counts how many are multiples of 5.
+>[!Question]- (done)Write a shell script that reads numbers until 0 and computes the sum, average of the numbers and counts how many are multiples of 5.
 >
 >>[!code]
 >>```bash